top of page

 CONTINENT: Europe

-Archaeopteryx is a Paravian.
+Archaeopteryx is a paravian.
 The evolution of birds began in the Jurassic Period, with the earliest birds derived from a clade of theropod dinosaurs named Paraves.
 The Archaeopteryx has famously been known as the first example of a bird for over a century, and this concept has been fine-tuned as better understanding of evolution has developed in recent decades.

 Like other theropods, all paravians are bipedal, walking on their two hind legs.
 Most of the earliest groups were carnivorous, though some smaller species are known to have been omnivores.
 Paravians generally have long, winged forelimbs, though these have become smaller in many flightless species.
 The wings usually bore three large, flexible, clawed fingers in early forms.
 Over time, the fingers became fused and stiffened in some lineages, and the claws reduced or lost.
 An increasingly asymmetric wrist joint allowed the forelimbs to elongate and an elaboration of their plumage eventually allowed the evolution of flapping flight possible.